ZenSoftware/zen/apps/api/src/app/auth/README.md

 }
 ```

 ABAC over the Prisma schema is implemented utilizing [@casl/prisma](https://casl.js.org/v6/en/package/casl-prisma), which is utilizing the Prisma WhereInput as the Casl subject.
-Therefore `GqlCaslGuard` extracts the `where` paramater from the GraphQL request args if it finds it, and utilizes it in conjuction with the `@CaslSubject` directive to describe the subject.
+Therefore `GqlCaslGuard` extracts the `where` paramater from the GraphQL request args if it finds it, and utilizes it in conjuction with the `@CaslSubject` decorator to describe the subject.